khoobacca/UAS-Application-Challenge--2/README.md

 # Takeoff Simulator

+DISCLAIMER: I found several better programs to test flight.
+This program is a flop :)
+I stsarted usign XFLR5 and XFOIL instead.

 ## Thoughts:

 tbh I did a majority of the application last year when I applied, so I submitted that for the 24 hour window, and I want to take on this new challenge just to see what I can do.
 For now, I'll put my research here along with my thought process.
 Here goes nothing: